Akio Hong

 James "Akio" Xiang (項明生) (born 12 Sep 1969) is a travel writer, broadcaster, TV host and columnist from Hong Kong.

 Education

 Hong was born in Chengdu, Sichuan, China.
 He moved to Hong Kong when he was 15 years old with his family.
 He attended HKSYCIA Wong Tai Shan Memorial College during 1985 to 1989.

 In 1992, he was awarded a BA in Psychology and Philosophy from the University of Hong Kong.
 He also studied German in Bremen University in 1990, and Japanese language from 1989 to 1992.
-Then he completed his Masters in Marketing at the Chinese University of Hong Kong.
+Then he completed his master's in marketing at the Chinese University of Hong Kong.

 Career

 Hong began his marketing career in two Japanese brands, namely Fujifilm Hong Kong (1992 to 1997) and Sony Computer Entertainment Hong Kong (1997 to 2013).
 He was awarded as 2006 Most Outstanding Marketer of the Year from HKMA due to his PSP marketing campaign.

 He was promoted as the first Chinese in the Board of Director in Sony in 2011.